ThingLabsIo/ThingLabsIo.github.io/pages/workshops/win10_fullday/05-sending-d2c-messages.md

 {% endhighlight %}

 ## Define Constants and Variables
 There are several constants and variables that you will reference throughout this code.
-This code is written to support the MCP3002, MCP3008, and MCP3208 ADCs.
+This code is written to support the MCP3002 (10-bit, 2-channel) or the MCP3008 (10-bit, 8-channel) ADCs.
 You must set the value of <code>ADC_DEVICE</code> to the specific ADC you are using, and follow the appropriate wiring diagram (above).

 {% highlight csharp %}
 public sealed partial class MainPage : Page
 {
-    /* Important!
-Change this to either AdcDevice.MCP3002, AdcDevice.MCP3208 or AdcDevice.MCP3008 depending on which ADC you chose     */ private AdcDevice ADC_DEVICE = AdcDevice.MCP3008;
+    /* IMPORTANT!
+Change this to either AdcDevice.MCP3002 or AdcDevice.MCP3008 depending on which ADC you have     */ private AdcDevice ADC_DEVICE = AdcDevice.MCP3008;

-    enum AdcDevice { NONE, MCP3002, MCP3208, MCP3008 };
+    enum AdcDevice { NONE, MCP3002, MCP3008 };

     // Use the device specific connection string here private const string IOT_HUB_CONN_STRING = "YOUR DEVICE SPECIFIC CONNECTION STRING GOES HERE";